book cover

 OTHER DAMAGE TO FRUITS can come from hail, from sucking insects, maybe from fire and brimstone, huh?
 It really is endless.
 So much so that there’s a whole annual conference called the Tomato Disease Workshop for breeders, farmers, and other professionals to try to work on problems together.

-FAVORITE DIAGNOSTIC SITES: The University of Maryland, as well as Texas A&M and also Cornell University, each has a great, photo-driven diagnostic tool that you will want to bookmark.
+FAVORITE DIAGNOSTIC SITES: The University of Maryland has a simple diagnostic pdf, and Texas A&M and also Cornell University, each have a great, photo-driven diagnostic tool that you will want to bookmark.
 And Maryland’s chart of the disease resistance of various tomatoes was one of the most extensive I could find.
 Resistant or not, though, each of us has our own special favorites.

 —————